VeaxYT/LobbySystem/README.md

 # LobbySystem
-LobbySystem alles einstellbar / A LobbySystem with all Configs
+LobbySystem alles einstellbar / A LobbySystem with all Configs --- by iTzFreeHD

 --------------------
 ## German: